International English: Appropriation theory

 Some reject both what they call "linguistic imperialism" and David Crystal's theory of the neutrality of English.
 They argue that the phenomenon of the global spread of English is better understood in the framework of appropriation (e.g., Spichtinger 2000), that is, English used for local purposes around the world.
 Demonstrators in non-English speaking countries often use signs in English to convey their demands to TV-audiences around the globe, for example.

 In English-language teaching, Bobda shows how Cameroon has moved away from a mono-cultural, Anglo-centered way of teaching English and has gradually appropriated teaching material to a Cameroonian context.
 This includes non-Western topics, such as the rule of Emirs, traditional medicine, and polygamy (1997:225).
 Kramsch and Sullivan (1996) describe how Western methodology and textbooks have been appropriated to suit local Vietnamese culture.
 The Pakistani textbook "Primary Stage English" includes lessons such as Pakistan My Country, Our Flag, and Our Great Leader (Malik 1993: 5,6,7), which might sound jingoistic to Western ears.
 Within the native culture, however, establishing a connection between English Language Teaching (ELT), patriotism, and Muslim faith is seen as one of the aims of ELT.
 The Punjab Textbook Board openly states: "The board ... takes care, through these books to inoculate in the students a love of the Islamic values and awareness to guard the ideological frontiers of your [the students] home lands."
 (Punjab Text Book Board 1997).

 Many Englishes

-Many difficult choices must be made if further standardization of English is pursued.
+Many difficult choices must be made if further standardisation of English is pursued.
 These include whether to adopt a current standard or move towards a more neutral, but artificial one.
 A true International English might supplant both current American and British English as a variety of English for international communication, leaving these as local dialects, or would rise from a merger of General American and standard British English with admixture of other varieties of English and would generally replace all these varieties of English.